Only 37.7% of marketers use marketing analytics in their decision-making.

 Because we added all the domains that we want to track in the gaCrossDomains variable earlier, just choose Auto Link Domains here.
 Choose False and False for the Use Hash as Delimiter and Decorate Forms fields.

 As soon as you test, debug, and publish, you’ll be tracking cross-domain traffic.

 While Google Analytics measures time on site, doing it through Google Tag Manager can measure the visitors with a bit more accuracy.

 For example, let’s say a visitor spends one minute on one page of your site.
-Then she goes to the Pricing Page, reads some information, and then closes the tab.
+Then they go to the Pricing Page, read some information, and then close the tab.